charles-ison/sv_project_2/README.md

 * To clear all polylines use the 'h' button

 ### Critical Point Key
-* Red is a minimum
+* Blue is a minimum
-* Blue is a maximum
+* Red is a maximum
-* Green is a saddle
+* Grey is a saddle

 ### R2
 * 100 sub intervals